hfahrudin/orkes/docs/source/getting_started/features.rst

 Features
 ========

-Orkes is designed with a focus on providing a clear, flexible, and powerful framework for building complex AI workflows.
+Orkes is designed with a focus on providing a clear, flexible, and powerful framework for building complex workflows.
 Here are some of the key features that make this possible:

 Graph-based Architecture
 ------------------------